 Who qualifies for NACA program?

-The NACA mortgage program is very generous, but there are a number of steps you’ll need to take before you can close on your home.
-Here are the seven steps you’ll take to apply for a NACA mortgage.
+The NACA mortgage program is very generous, but there are several steps you’ll need to take before you can close on your home.
+Here are the seven steps you’ll take to complete the NACA qualification process.

-If you’re considering applying for a NACA mortgage, you’ll have to attend a homeownership workshop first.
+If you’re considering applying for a NACA mortgage, you’ll first have to attend a homebuyer workshop.
 During this free workshop, you’ll learn more about homeownership and how to qualify for the NACA program.
-You can register on the company’s website to reserve your spot.
+Then, you can register on the company’s website to reserve your spot.

 2. Meet with your housing counselor